Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Beaverton Hall/Ground Floor/Downstairs Hallway.md

 ---

 > [!boxed|no-t]
-> The hallway has an air of grandiosity mainly generated from it's unnecessary width and striking red carpet.
+> The hallway has an air of grandiosity mainly generated from its unnecessary width and striking red carpet.
 There are a couple of paintings hung up on the wall along with a mounted pair of hunting rifles.
 >^IntroText

 ### Connections